linh-dinh-1012/observance_app/README.md

 ---

 ## English summary
 **OBSERVANCE** is a data-driven platform using NLP and vector databases to analyze environmental authority opinions (Ae) in France.
-It provides interactive dashboards, semantic search, and RAG-powered AI analysis to support environmental governance research and decision-making. des avis de l’Autorité environnementale (Ae)**
+It provides interactive dashboards, semantic search, and RAG-powered AI analysis to support environmental governance research and decision-making.